dev-cafe/autocmake/doc/general/about.rst

 Building libraries and executables from sources can be a complex task.
 Several solutions exist to this problem: GNU Makefiles is the traditional approach.
-Today, CMake is one of the trendier alternatives.
-Autocmake is a script which composes well tested CMake building blocks into a CMake project and generates ``CMakeLists.txt`` as well as ``setup.py``, which serves as a front-end to ``CMakeLists.txt``.
+Today, CMake is one of the trendier alternatives which can generate Makefiles starting from a file called ``CMakeLists.txt``.
+Consider Autocmake a ``CMakeLists.txt``-generator.
+Autocmake is a collection of scripts which compose well tested CMake building blocks into a CMake project and generates ``CMakeLists.txt`` as well as ``setup.py``, which serves as a front-end to ``CMakeLists.txt``.
 All this is done based on a lightweight ``autocmake.cfg`` file::